traderplanet/composer-isolator/README.md

 with any other project unless the vendor code is not namespaced (in which case there aren't many options...).

+## Known Limitations

+- It doesn't replace function definitions and calls in the global namespace.
+Any definitions and calls to global functions will remain in the global namespace after the transformation.

 ## Usage

 Using the plugin is straightforward.
 Install the plugin by requiring it